rkitover/windows-alt-sshd-msys2/README.md

-## Concurrent MSYS2 SSHD for Windows
+## Concurrent MSYS2/Cygwin SSHD for Windows

 This is a script for installing MSYS2 sshd on port 2222 to run concurrently with the native OpenSSH sshd for Windows.

+It also works for Cygwin, in which case the Cygwin ssh can also run concurrently with the MSYS2 sshd on the default port of 2223.

 It is a fork of this popular gist for installing MSYS2 sshd: